 Once you have found a position that is interesting to you, apply on the site.
 Take your time to tailor your resume to match the job description and be thorough in all of your responses.
 You are likely dealing with a real person on the other end, so make sure that it is perfect.

-Especially since you are applying to a smaller company, you have a great opportunity to reach out to a recruiter at the startup or the hiring manager and secure your next step with a compelling cold email.
-Cold emails might feel scary, or like a lot of work, but they are definitely worth it, especially with startups because they show proactive excitement.
+Especially since you are applying to a smaller company, you have a great opportunity to reach out to the recruiter or hiring manager.
+You can secure your next step with a compelling cold email.
+Cold emails might feel scary, or like a lot of work, but they are definitely worth it.
+This is especially the case with startups because they show proactive excitement.

-This email will be a great way to increase the chances that your application is seen and it will serve as a reminder to the hiring manager that you are a human.
-Check out our guide to crafting great cold emails for information on how to find the hiring manager’s email address and templates you can use for your emails.
+This email will be a great way to increase the chances that your application is seen.
+Plus, it will serve as a reminder to the hiring manager that you are a human.
+Check out our guide to writing great cold emails for information on how to find the hiring manager’s email address and templates you can use for your emails.

-The next step after your application will likely be an introduction phone screen with a recruiter, so they can get an understanding of your experience and interest.
+The next step after your application will likely be an introduction phone screen with a recruiter.
+This helps them get an understanding of your experience and interest.
 This will be generally casual, but that doesn’t mean you shouldn’t prepare!
 This is your first opportunity to show your excitement about the company to a real person.
-Check out our guide to writing a strong elevator pitch with a template you can adapt so you start the interview off on the right foot.
+Check out our guide to writing a strong elevator pitch with a template you can adapt.
+That way you start the interview off on the right foot.
 For more guidance on how to prepare for a phone interview, check out our article.

-To show your interest, do research on their mission and values so that you can talk about them in your interview.
+To show your interest, do research on their mission and values.
+You will need to talk about them in your interview.
 Early stage startups are small and culture fit is extremely important because most people work closely with one another.
 The recruiter is looking to see how you’d fit in with the culture before moving you on to more difficult rounds.
 Showing them in this first stage is a great way to get them excited to move you forward.

 You can find information about a startup’s mission on their About page.
 For example, take a look at Square’s About page.
 Their mission is front and center: